FelixDubois/tval/README.md

 ## Todos
 ### Bugs
 - Expression like `tan(pi/2)` should return `inf` and not the maximum value for a `long double`.
+- There is an error when evaluating `-5` due to the way I handle operators

 ### What I want to work on ?
 - Include more functions and constants.
 - Add complex numbers

+## Foot note
+I love working on this project.
+If you have any suggestion about new fonctionnalities dont hesitate !